EXCLUSIVE-Regulator advises EDF's Flamanville reactor fit for purpose-sources

 costing billions of euros and years of delays as the reactor

-vessel has been welded in place and the reactor dome was sealed
+vessel is welded in place and the reactor dome was sealed in

 Its safety was under scrutiny because of excessive carbon

-concentrations - which can make steel brittle - in its base and
+concentrations - which can make steel brittle - in its lid and

-cover.
-But the report, a copy of which was obtained by Reuters,

 A favourable ruling by the nuclear safety authority is also